Remembering Deborah Faeyrglenn

 slipped like bark from our days—

-as if dislodging from the trunk
+dislodging from the trunk

 suspending for a second

-then drifting down to earth
+drifting to the earth

-© Hazel Hall, 2023
+© Hazel Hall, 2023/2025